 With 2.3 billion monthly active Facebook users, you wouldn’t be wrong by calling Facebook a juggernaut.
+A lead magnet, if you will.

 Facebook Lead Ads revolutionized the advertising market by bringing thousands of potential customers to your ads every day.
 People now spend less to acquire new customers, compared to old Facebook campaigns.
+The trick is to know exactly how much to spend on Facebook ads.

 Most people, however, still use only 10 percent of Facebook Lead Ads potential, leaving the bulk of their potential clients to competitors.